ravenwing88/sdjs-8ball/README.md

-# Magic 8-Ball
+# Magic Smart Ball
-Nothing particularly special, except for a few snarky comments added.
+Magic 8-Ball that can determine whether the user is saying anything, whether they're asking a question, and whether that question is open-ended.
+Also has a bit of an attitude problem.